-"Extra Duty" is worked by a sworn officer (Police Officer, Police Sergeant/Police Deputy Chief) in uniform on behalf of a governmental unit other than the City, a private business, or a private person which is paid for by such unit, business, or person through the City but which is subject to City regulations.
-In the case of special events, "extra duty" is an assignment, other than those involving control of traffic or pedestrians, or bike patrol, worked by a sworn officer (Police Officer, Police Sergeant, Police Deputy Chief) in uniform on behalf of a governmental unit other than the City, a private business, or a private person which is paid for by such unit, business, or person, in part or in its entirety through the City but which is subject to City regulations.
+"Extra Duty" is worked by any sworn Officer (Police Officer, Police Sergeant/Police Deputy Chief) in uniform whether in the bargaining unit or not on behalf of a governmental unit other than the City, a private business, or a private person which is paid for by such unit, business, or person through the City but which is subject to City regulations.
+In the case of special events, "extra duty" is an assignment, other than those involving control of traffic or pedestrians, or bike patrol, worked by any sworn Officer (Police Officer, Police Sergeant, Police Deputy Chief) in uniform whether in the bargaining unit or not on behalf of a governmental unit other than the City, a private business, or a private person which is paid for by such unit, business, or person, in part or in its entirety through the City but which is subject to City regulations.
+When a School District 303 High School requests that a School Resource Officer (SRO) be assigned to high school football games, notwithstanding any other work assignment provisions in this Agreement, the SRO shall have priority to be selected for such assignments over all other Officers.
+For the purpose of compensating SROs for high school football games outside of their normal work hours, such assignments shall be compensated as "extra duty" assignments.

-The administration will notify the chapter board president or board member of any extra duty opportunities that are received by the administration less than 72 hours from the requested duty for the purposes of notifying members of the extra duty opportunity.
+The administration will notify the Chapter Board President or Board Member of any extra duty opportunities that are received by the administration less than 72 hours from the requested duty for the purposes of notifying members of the extra duty opportunity.

-As such, no member will be ordered to work extra duty for another entity other than the

-City except as mandated by liquor law ordinance.
+As such, no member will be ordered to work extra duty for another entity other than the City except as mandated by liquor law ordinance.